Part of the Universal Subscription Plan

 The most succinct way to be introduced to this program is this 8 minute video.

 A fact family includes both addition and subtraction facts.
-You can see to the left the 25 examples of fact families taught in this program starting with Set A; 3+1, 1+3, 4-1 & 4-3.
-The sheet shows the sequence of learning facts in the new Rocket Math program Fact Families 1s-10s (+, -).
-Each set that students learn from A to Y adds just one fact family to be learned, so it isn’t too hard to remember.
+This program is Part 2 of Fact Families, coming after Fact Families 1 to 10.
+You can see to the left the 18 examples of fact families taught in this program starting with Set A; 11-2, 11-9, 9+2, & 2+9.
+The sheet shows the sequence of learning facts in the new Rocket Math program Fact Families Part Two 11 to 18 (+, -).
+Each set that students learn from A to R adds just one fact family to be learned, so it isn’t too hard to remember.
 (That’s the Rocket Math secret ingredient!)

 Learning math facts in families, is gaining in popularity these days.
 Logic suggests that this would be an easier way to learn.
 However, the research is not definitive that this is easier or a faster way to learn facts than separating the operations and learning all addition facts first and then learning all subtraction facts.
 But learning in fact families is a viable option, and I wanted to have it available for Rocket Math customers.

-Best fit for first grade.
-I separated out the 1s through 10s facts from the 11s-18s, because these 25 families are just enough for one Rocket Math program.
+Part Two is a Best fit for second grade.
+These facts come after the facts in 1 to 10, typically learned in first grade, so these are best for second grade.
+The 25 fact families in 1s through 10s facts are just enough for one Rocket Math program.
 It is a good and sufficient accomplishment for first grade.
+With the 11 to 18 in Par Two for second grade there will be a lot of review.
+In fact sets S through Z are all review.
 I have heard that some first grades prefer to keep the numbers small but to learn both addition and subtraction–so this program accomplishes that.

-I added Fact Families 1s-10s (+, -) to the Universal subscription in April of 2017 bringing the total number of programs in the Universal subscription to 14 (the basic four operations and ten more!).
-By the fall of the 2017 school year I should have the rest of the Fact Familes in addition and subtraction available.
-The rest of the addition and subtraction fact families, which students could learn in 2nd grade, would be the Fact Families 11s-18s (+, -).
+I added Fact Families Part Two 11 to 18 (+, -) to the Universal subscription in August of 2018 bringing the total number of programs in the Universal subscription to 19 (the basic four operations and 15 more!).
 As always, new programs are added to the Universal subscription without additional cost as soon as they are available.

 I most sincerely want students to be successful and to enjoy (as much as possible) the necessary chore of learning math facts to automaticity.
-Please give me feedback when you use this new program, Fact Families 1s-10s (+, -), as to how it goes for the students.
+Please give me feedback when you use this new program, Fact Families 11 to 18 (+, -), as to how it goes for the students.